bueda/ops/README.md

     from buedafab.tasks import rollback

-and on the commandline, run it like any other Fabric task:
+and on the command line, run it like any other Fabric task:

     $ fab rollback